Face the Music (Electric Light Orchestra album)

 Face the Music is the fifth studio album by Electric Light Orchestra (ELO).
 It was released in September 1975 by United Artists Records and on 14 November 1975 in the United Kingdom by Jet Records.
-The album moves away from the large-scale classical orchestrated sound from the previous album, Eldorado, in favour of more "radio-friendly" pop/rock songs, though the string sections are still very prominent.
-The new sound proved successful for the group as Face the Music was the first ELO album to go platinum.
+The album moves away from the large-scale classical orchestrated sound of the previous album, Eldorado, in favour of more "radio-friendly" pop/rock songs, though the string sections are still very prominent.
+The new sound proved successful for the group, for Face the Music was the first ELO album to go platinum.

 Overview

 By January 1975, bass player Mike de Albuquerque and cellist Mike Edwards had left the band during the Eldorado recording sessions and subsequent tour, respectively.
-Bass player Kelly Groucutt and classically trained cellist Melvyn Gale both joined the band as their replacements.
-Following the conclusion of the Eldorado's European leg of the tour, the band began recording the new album at Musicland Studios in Munich, Germany.
-ELO had frequently opened for Deep Purple for the initial North American leg of the Eldorado Tour, and Deep Purple had recommended Musicland to ELO.
-This was the first time ELO recorded at Musicland and the band would later return to record most of the future albums here due to frontman Jeff Lynne's great fondness for it and his working relationship with sound engineer Mack.
+Bass player Kelly Groucutt and classically trained cellist Melvyn Gale joined the band as their replacements.
+Following the conclusion of the European leg of the Eldorado tour, the band began recording the new album at Musicland Studios in Munich, Germany.
+ELO had frequently opened for Deep Purple on the initial North American leg of the Eldorado tour, and Deep Purple had recommended Musicland to ELO.
+This was the first time ELO recorded at Musicland; the band would later return to record most of their future albums here, owing to frontman Jeff Lynne's great fondness for it and to his good working relationship with sound engineer Mack.

-Lynne, also the band's sole songwriter, wanted to move towards more tunes that would be memorable rather than the usual progressive-rock style of the group's first three albums and straight symphonic sound of the Eldorado.
-New measures were taken to ensure a more-complex but satisfying sound, such as backing female vocalists of Ellie Greenwich, Susan Collins, Nancy O'Neill and Margaret Raymond, a choir, and the band's string trio of Mik Kaminski, Hugh McDowell and Melvyn Gale mixed into the backing 30-piece string section and also allowing them to perform some of the solos on the records.
-While Lynne was the lead vocalist for a vast majority of the band's songs, Kelly Groucutt sang lead vocals on "Poker" and (alternating with Lynne) on "Nightrider", giving the tracks a dynamic sound.
-The backing orchestra was recorded separately from the band's initial sessions, being recorded instead at De Lane Lea Studios in London, England.
+Lynne, also the band's sole songwriter, wanted to move towards more tunes that would be memorable, rather than the progressive rock style of the group's first three albums and the symphonic sound of Eldorado.
+New elements were added to devise a satisfying but more complex sound, such as female backing vocalists (Ellie Greenwich, Susan Collins, Nancy O'Neill and Margaret Raymond), a choir, and having the band's string trio of Mik Kaminski, Hugh McDowell and Melvyn Gale mixed into the backing 30-piece string section while also allowing them to perform some of the solos on the records.
+Lynne was the lead vocalist for the vast majority of the songs, although Kelly Groucutt sang lead vocals on "Poker" and (alternating with Lynne) on "Nightrider", giving the tracks a dynamic sound.
+The backing orchestra was taped separately from the band's initial sessions, being recorded instead at De Lane Lea Studios in London, England.

 The back cover of the record sleeve shows the members of the band with their faces pressed against a glass panel, supposedly watching the "electrocution" depicted on the front cover.
-Richard Tandy is looking away, because he didn't like the idea and didn't want to participate.
+Richard Tandy is looking away, because he disliked the idea and did not wish to participate.

 The new lineup introduced for this album became a stabilized and iconic one for the band's next 5 years and has been called by ELO fans the "classic line-up".